-Before moving to Copenhagen I completed a BA in archaeology at Leiden University (the Netherlands) and a MSc in archaeological science at the University of York (UK).
+Before moving to Copenhagen, I completed a BA in archaeology at Leiden University (the Netherlands) and a MSc in archaeological science at the University of York (UK).
 Subsequently, I conducted my PhD at the Max Planck Institute for Evolutionary Anthropology (Leipzig, Germany).

 I am a Postdoctoral Researcher in Welker's group.
 As part of the PROSPER project, I will be analyzing modern human palaeoproteomics data from different periods and try to identify population genetic signals within these datasets.